-When organizing their crew, most people like to sort their petz by breed.
-In bred petz, breed is conventionally determined by face.
+When organizing their crew, most people like to sort their petz by breed - conventionally, their face type.
 It can sometimes be a bit challenging to figure out which breed a pet is, but luckily there's one handy way to check: by simply looking at a pet's "pick a pet" image.
 Each breed - or rather, each type of head/face - bears slight differences in this image.
 Since some of the breeds look a lot alike in-game, it can be easier to tell them apart this way.
 Below, you'll find a brief discussion of how to recognize each breed using the "pick a pet" image.
 Additionally, for quick reference, you can find a basic image of all the breeds here.

 Petz 5 breeds

 Unfortunately, the "pick a pet" image approach does not work so well for the Petz 5 breeds.
-This is because these breeds are mostly based off of Petz 3/4 bases, and as such, they pose the same way in these images.
-In fact, figuring out which breed each of these is based on makes good practice.
+This is because these breeds are based off of Petz 3/4 breeds, and, as such, pose the same way.
+In fact, figuring out which breed each of these is based on makes good practice!
 The only obvious exception here is the Pug, which can easily be told apart from the other breeds by its intense squint.